 - You are in an installment agreement with the IRS to pay a tax balance.

 - You defaulted on your installment agreement for one or more of these reasons:

 - You incurred a new unpaid balance.

 - You didn’t file a tax return by the due date.

-- You are being notified about the IRS’ intention to terminate your installment agreement and to levy your assets if you fail to contact the IRS within 30 days.
+- The IRS intends to terminate your installment agreement and to levy your assets if they fail to hear from you within 30 days.

 Your options to address IRS Notice CP523